mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > My view is that ASI will be … realized in about ten years. … [^softbank-asi]

+## Voege, Colton

+### On AI 10x'ing productivity

+> Let's start by looking at the simple math of 10-100x productivity.
+10x productivity means ten times the outcomes, not ten times the lines of code.
+This means what you used to ship in a quarter you now ship in a week and a half.
+These numbers should make even the truest AI believer pause.
+The amount of product ideation, story point negotiation, bugfixing, code review, waiting for deployments, testing, and QA in that go into what was traditionally 3 months of work is now getting done in 7 work days?
+For that to happen each and every one of these bottlenecks has to also seen have 10x productivity gains.
+>
+> Any software engineer who has worked on actual code in an actual company knows this isn't possible. …
+>
+> What LLMs produce is often broken, hallucinated, or below codebase standards.
+The frequency of these errors go up with the size of the codebase.
+When that happens you have to re-prompt, which could instantly fix the problem or could be a huge waste of time.
+Or you can go in and fix the code yourself.
+But then you're back to measly 1x engineer status, perhaps worse if you've gotten so used to vibe coding you [forgot how to code](https://nmn.gl/blog/ai-and-learning).
+If you're "embracing the vibes" and not even looking at the code produced, you're simply going to hit a productivity wall once the codebase gets large enough.
+And once you do you'll have to reckon with the complete lack of standards and proper abstractions. ...
+>
+> When I have had engineers who were 10x as valuable as others it was primarily due to their ability to *prevent unnecessary work*.
+Talking a PM down from a task that was never feasible.
+Getting another engineer to not build that unnecessary microservice.
+Making developer experience investments that save everyone just a bit of time on every task. ...
+>
+> Notably, AI coding assistants do very little to prevent unnecessary work.
+On the contrary, AI often seems to encourage hastiness and over-building.
+When I ask architectural questions, it often recommends something that I realize is not necessary after a good night's sleep or a talk with a great engineer. ...
+>
+> In my experience, AI delivers rare, short bursts of 10-100x productivity.
+When I have AI write me a custom ESLint rule in a few minutes, which would have taken hours of documentation surfing and tutorials otherwise, that's a genuine order of magnitude time and effort improvement.
+Moments like this do happen with AI.  ...
+>
+> The problem is that productivity does not scale. ...
+>
+> Eventually every vibe coder reaches the point where the returns start heavily diminishing.
+Their [site gets hacked](https://pivot-to-ai.com/2025/03/18/guys-im-under-attack-ai-vibe-coding-in-the-wild/) and they need to actually sink the time to learn how security works.
+The app gets too big for context windows and things start looking and functioning inconsistently.
+Real frontend engineers who know what they are doing are hired to implement a consistent design system and UX. ...
+>
+> I think a lot of the more genuine 10x AI hype is coming from people who are simply in the honeymoon phase or haven't sat down to actually consider what 10x improvement means mathematically.
+I wouldn't be surprised to learn AI helps many engineers do certain tasks 20-50% faster, but the nature of software bottlenecks mean this doesn't translate to a 20% productivity increase and certainly not a 10x increase.
+>
+> [^voege-10x-engineer]

+### On chasing enjoyment over productivity

+> Even after I got over the idea that there was a secret clade of engineer who was now ten times as productive and strong and tall and sexy as I was, I still felt some anxiety over the fact that I still didn't enjoy using AI very much.
+Vibe coding is a complete bore once the magic wears off.
+Reading LLM generated code sucks.
+Asking it politely to use a not hallucinated library is painful.
+But what if I was, despite all that, 20% more productive vibe coding than regular coding?
+Would it be wrong for me to do "normal" coding if a higher output path is available?
+>
+> No. It's okay to sacrifice some productivity to make work enjoyable.
+More than okay, it's essential in our field.
+If you force yourself to work in a way you hate, you're just going to burn out.
+Only so much of coding is writing code, the rest is solving problems, doing system design, reasoning about abstractions, and interfacing with other humans.
+You are better at all those things when you feel good.
+It's okay to feel pride in your work and appreciate the craft.
+Over the long term your codebase will benefit from it.
+>
+> [^voege-10x-engineer]

 ## Zitron, Ed

 ### On growth at all costs